 I had a chance to visit with Shane Coley, captain of Team Glock.
 Coley said he was especially excited to upgrade his competition gun to the Gen5 G34.

 We had a chance to spend some time on the range with Chris Edwards and the Glock training staff.
-To a shooter, we were all impressed with the new products and we quickly completed the order forms to get samples sent to us.
+To a shooter, we were all impressed with the new products.
+Also, we quickly completed the order forms to get samples sent to us.
+For even more info, please visit US.Glock.com.

 Look for a complete review and range testing in a future issue of Combat Handguns magazine.
-To subscribe, please visit OutdoorGroupStore.com.
+Also, to subscribe, please visit OutdoorGroupStore.com.

 by Personal Defense World / Jan 1, 2018